 - AL101 granted Orphan Drug Designation from U.S. FDA

-- Ended year with $290 million in cash, cash equivalents and marketable securities.
+- Ended the quarter with $411 million in cash, cash equivalents and marketable securities

-SOUTH SAN FRANCISCO, Calif., March 26, 2019 (GLOBE NEWSWIRE) -- Alector, Inc. (ALEC), a clinical stage biotechnology company pioneering immuno-neurology, a novel therapeutic approach for the treatment of neurodegeneration, today announced company highlights and financial results for the fourth quarter and year ended December 31, 2018.
+SOUTH SAN FRANCISCO, Calif., Aug.
+12, 2019 (GLOBE NEWSWIRE) -- Alector, Inc. (ALEC), a clinical stage biotechnology company pioneering immuno-neurology, today announced company highlights and financial results for the second quarter of 2019.